-The EASM has complex spatial and temporal structures that encompass the tropics, subtropics, and midlatitudes (Tao and Chen, 1987;Ding, 1994).
-In the late spring, an enhanced rainfall pattern was observed in the Indochina Peninsula and in the South China Sea.
+The EASM has complex spatial and temporal structures that encompass the tropics, subtropics, and mid-latitudes (Tao and Chen, 1987; Ding, 1994).
+In the late spring, an enhanced rainfall pattern is observed in the Indo-China peninsula and in the South China Sea.
 At the same time, the rainfall belt advances northwards to the south of China.
-In the early summer, the rainfall concentration occurred in the Yangtze River Basin and in southern Japan, namely, the Meiyu and Baiu seasons, respectively.
-The rainfall belt can reach as far as northern China, the Korean Peninsula (called the Changma rainy season) and central Japan in July (Ding, 2004;Ding and Chan, 2005).
+In the early summer, the rainfall occurs in the Yangtze River basin and in southern Japan; these are called the Meiyu and Baiu seasons, respectively.
+The rainfall belt can reach as far as northern China, the Korean Peninsula (called the Changma rainy season), and central Japan in July (Ding, 2004; Ding and Chan, 2005).

 The EASM is characterised by both seasonal heterogeneous rainfall distribution and associated large-scale circulation systems (Wang et al., 2008b).
-In the summer season, water moisture migrates from the Pacific Ocean to central and eastern Asia, which is carried by the southwest surface winds.
-Generally, a strong summer monsoon year is followed by precipitation in northern China, while a weak summer monsoon year is usually accompanied by heavier rainfall along the Yangtze River basin (Ding, 1994;Zhou and Yu, 2005).
+In the summer season, water moisture migrates from the Pacific Ocean to central and eastern Asia, which is carried by the south-west surface winds.
+Generally, a strong summer monsoon year is followed by precipitation in northern China, while a weak summer monsoon year is usually accompanied by heavier rainfall along the Yangtze River basin (Ding, 1994; Zhou and Yu, 2005).

-For multi-model ensemble mean (MME), the prediction skill of the June-July-August mean rainfall and the associated general circulation variable (i.e., zonal and meridional wind, and mean sea level pressure) is presented in Figure 1.
+For multi-model ensemble mean (MME), the prediction skill of the June-July-August mean rainfall and the associated general circulation variable (i.e. zonal and meridional wind and mean sea level pressure) are presented in Fig. 1.
 These variables have been widely used to calculate the monsoon index (Wang et al., 2008b).
-Table 3 shows the contribution of these variables in the EASM.
+Table 3 shows the contribution of these variables to the EASM.
 Their abbreviations follow the guidelines of CMIP5 (Taylor et al., 2012).
-Compared to the non-initialised experiment, a larger predicted area can be found in the initialised experiment, especially for the psl, ua850 and ua200.
-There are small changes to the predicted area between the non-initialised and initialised experiment for the pr, va850 and va200.
-The individual model shows an acceptable performance (high PCC) in capturing the observed spatial variation of the six variables, but a poor performance in simulating their temporal variation (with low ACC) (Figure 2).
+Compared to the non-initialised experiment, a larger predicted area can be found in the initialised experiment, especially for the psl, ua850, and ua200.
+There are small changes to the predicted area between the non-initialised and initialised experiment for the pr, va850, and va200.
+The individual model shows an acceptable performance (high PCC) in capturing the observed spatial variation of the six variables, but a poor performance in simulating their temporal variation (with low ACC; Fig. 2).
 There is no improvement in estimating the spatial variation of the six variables with initialisation.
-We can see that the models show a higher ACC in the initialised simulations than that in the non-initialised ones.
-The improvement of simulating the temporal variation of zonal winds (i.e., ua850 and ua200) is larger than that of the rainfall and meridional winds.
-One can exploit this improvement by using a general circulation based monsoon index as a tool to predict the EASM.
-As mentioned in section 2.3, the WF-index better represents the monsoon rainfall and its associated general circulation structure than the other monsoon index.
-Therefore, the prediction skill of EASM in the following analysis is based on the WF-index.
+We can see